-Anil Kumar Goutam1, Tejalal Choudhary2 Department of Computer Science and Engineering, SD Bansal College of Technology Indore, India
+Department of Computer Science and Engineering, SD Bansal College of Technology Indore, India

 Abstract- In this era of technology, internet and its application is accepted in a wide range, the main of these applications are providing ease in transition, convey messages and data from one end of the world to another conclusion.
-These methods are consuming various sensitive information for their own record.
-But due to theoretical design of web applications this information can be stoned by attackers by which they are drawing or creating problems in real life.
-The primary aim of this presented work is to study about various phishing techniques and their effects on our daily life additionally finding some acceptable and/ or adoptable detection and prevention techniques by which system automatically detects a phishing web URL uses data mining techniques.
+The primary aim of the work[17] was to study about various phishing techniques and their effects on our daily life additionally finding some acceptable and/ or adoptable detection and prevention techniques by which system automatically detects a phishing web URL uses data mining techniques.
 Along with the studying the work had also identified the problems associated with the current detection.
 Here the traditional system seems to provide detection with high false positive rates with static rules for pattern collections.
-This work proposes a hybrid anti-phishing approach using some of the well known phishing detection factors like MAC address of web pages.
+This work analyses and asses the hybrid anti-phishing approach using some of the well known phishing detection factors like MAC address of web pages.
 Laos the approach holds the pattern similarity index for analyzing the most relativity of the entered pattern with the phished information.
 For getting an accurate classification and decision, the SLIQ based mining algorithm is used.
-At the initial level of work the approach seems to provide effective results in near future.
+At the initial level of analysis and evaluation the work through tabular data and graphical analysis, the approach [17] seems to provide effective results.